Volatility forecasting with machine learning and intraday commonality: Introduction

-\paragraph{Paper outline.} The remainder of this paper is structured as follows.
-We begin in Section \ref{sec:literature} by reviewing the related literature.
-Section \ref{sec:data} describes the data and the definition of realized volatility.
-Section \ref{sec:commonality} discusses the commonality in intraday volatility.
-Section \ref{sec:methodology} introduces various machine learning models and three training schemes for predicting future intraday volatility.
+The remainder of this paper is structured as follows.
+We begin with Section \ref{sec:literature} by reviewing some closely related literature, which however should not be considered as a comprehensive survey of the subject.
+In Section \ref{sec:data}, the data and the definition of realized volatility are described.
+In Section \ref{sec:commonality}, we discuss the commonality in intraday volatility.
+Various machine learning models and three training schemes for predicting future intraday volatility are introduced in Section \ref{sec:methodology}.
 Section \ref{sec:exp} provides the forecasting results and discusses the empirical findings.
-In Section \ref{sec:intra2daily}, we introduce a new approach to forecasting daily volatility using past intraday volatility as predictors.
-Finally, we conclude our analysis in Section \ref{sec:conclusion}.
+In Section \ref{sec:intra2daily}, a new approach to forecasting daily volatility using past intraday volatility as predictors is proposed.
+Finally, we summarize our study and discuss further avenues of investigation in Section \ref{sec:conclusion}.